 Have you been charged with a weapons offense in Louisville, KY?
-Contact the experienced Louisville weapons charges attorneys at Suhre & Associates for immediate assistance.
+Contact the experienced Louisville weapons charges attorneys at Suhre & Associates, LLC for immediate assistance.
 For decades, we’ve been fighting on behalf of our clients and working hard to safeguard their futures.
 We know that a strong defense can be the difference between jail time, probation, or even dropped charges.
 If you’ve been arrested for a weapons offense, we’ll do everything we can to protect you.

 The Benefits of Hiring a Suhre & Associates, LLC Defense Lawyer to Help You with Your Criminal Charges